bessiambre/shakesearch/README.md

 	npm run devstart

 ## If I had more time
--Maybe reformat books into a more consistent format (although, apparently sometimes using the original layout is important.
+- Maybe reformat books into a more consistent format (although, apparently sometimes using the original layout is important.
 I don't know if the Gutenberg texts are accurate).
+- Spend some time trying different search result layout formats, fonts etc. to get to that "pixel perfect" design.
--Better pagination for results and maybe for book previews.
+- Better pagination for results and maybe for book previews.
--More automated tests
--URL router functionality so that the browser back button can be used for navigation between screens and queries.
+- URL router functionality so that the browser back button can be used for navigation between screens and search queries.
+- More automated tests
--"Did you mean?" functionality for correctoing user typos -Horizontal scaling of the deployment.
+- "Did you mean?" functionality for correcting user typos, based on word frequency statistics or even search statistics
+- Horizontal scaling of the deployment.
--Monitoring of errors, crashes and uptime.
+- Monitoring of errors, crashes and uptime.
--Improve layout for mobile (it's responsive but I didn't do a lot of testing on mobile) -Dark theme.
+- Improve layout for mobile (it's responsive but I didn't do a lot of testing on mobile)
+- Dark theme.
+- Use ElasticSearch for more query flexibility?
+The suffix array approach works pretty well though.
+- Postgresql backend for persisting user settings, searches, usage statistics etc.
+- Get the go code reviewed by an seasoned go programmer for feedback and tips, this was my first go project.
+It's quite an elegant language.

 ## Easter eggs, search for: